awsdocs/amazon-redshift-developer-guide/doc_source/load-from-emr-steps-retrieve-key-and-ips.md

    You will use the Private IP addresses in Step 3 to configure the Amazon EC2 host to accept the connection from Amazon Redshift\.

-To retrieve the cluster public key and cluster node IP addresses for your cluster using the Amazon Redshift CLI, execute the describe\-clusters command\.
+To retrieve the cluster public key and cluster node IP addresses for your cluster using the Amazon Redshift CLI, run the describe\-clusters command\.
 For example:

 ```
 aws redshift describe-clusters --cluster-identifier <cluster-identifier>